 WRITTEN AUTHORIZATION REQUIRED: All hunters participating in this season are required to obtain a written authorization and Harvest Report from WDFW.
-Hunters who held a 2005-06 authorization and reported harvest prior to the deadline will be mailed a 2006-07 authorization.
-Hunters who did not possess a 2005-06 authorization, must fill out an application (available at WDFW offices).
-Application forms must be delivered to a WDFW office no later than 5:00 p.m. on November 8 or postmarked on or before November 8; after which applicants will be mailed a 2006-07 authorization.
-Late applications will not be accepted.
+Hunters who did not possess a 2006-07 authorization must submit an application form to WDFW (available at WDFW offices).
 Immediately after taking a brant into possession, hunters must record in ink the information required on the Harvest Report.
-By February 15, 2007, hunters must return the harvest report to WDFW, or report harvest information on the department's internet reporting system.
-Hunters failing to comply with reporting requirements will be ineligible to participate in the 2007-08 brant season.
+By February 15, 2008, hunters must return the harvest report to WDFW, or report harvest information on the department's internet reporting system.
+Hunters failing to comply with reporting requirements will be ineligible to participate in the 2008-09 brant season.